alobes5/shortUrl/Readme.md

 RESPONSE: Open the Google page

 * Acuator
-Try the acuator enpoint in order the check the api informations.
+Try the acuator endpoint in order the check the API information.

 GET: